shaho1090/queue-manager/README.md

 ```
 $ cp .env.example .env
 ```
-You need to have docker and docker compose on your local machine.So, After having .env file run:
+You need to have docker and docker compose installed on your local machine.Then run:
 ```
 $ docker-compose up -d
 ```